Skip to main content

 1. Meter - Defines how usage is priced (e.g., $3 per million tokens)

-2. Plan - A subscription that includes a monthly fee, credit allowance, and linked meters
+2. Plan - A subscription that includes an optional monthly fee, credit allowance, and linked meters

 3. Checkout - An embedded flow where your customer subscribes and pays